ehzawad/GPTsYTs/Terms_of_Service.md

 We reserve the right to modify these Terms at any time.
 Your continued use of the Application following such changes will indicate your acceptance of the new Terms.

 ## Contact Information
-If you have any questions about these Terms, please contact us at Your Contact Email.
+If you have any questions about these Terms, please contact us at ehzawad@gmail.com